sovietspaceship/typed-data-structures/README.md

 ## License

-This software is released under the MIT licence.
+This software is released under the MIT license.
 See LICENSE for more informations.